BionBilateral/BBFrameworks/readme.md

 A library that acts as a replacement for the MPMoviePlayerController and its associated classes.
 The principal classes are BBMoviePlayerController and BBMoviePlayerViewController.

-###BBWebKit

-A library that wraps a WKWebView for convenient in app display.
-The principal classes are BBWebKitViewController and BBWebKitTitleView.

 ###BBForm

 A library that facilitates the creation and display of settings style views.